- George A. Romero

-Political and social satire rarely goes as dark as George A. Romero’s films, where gags are outlined by living death and punctuated by sinewy, bloody gore.
+Political and social satire rarely gets as dark as George A. Romero’s films, where gags are outlined by living death and punctuated by sinewy, bloody gore.
 This implanted wink from the director reminds us that we should be both amused and shocked, as well as pondering his thoughtful underlying message.
 Romero’s pervasive, colorful violence in Dawn of the Dead denotes his focused statement against consumer culture.
 His archetypal, varying allegorical definitions for the zombie have lasted throughout his career, inspiring an entire subgenre of horror, with Dawn of the Dead as its unsurpassable masterpiece of complex characters and narrative symbolism.
 Where else are zombies mere background noise to what ostensibly becomes a drama about people who have given up on fighting for meaning in their lives?
 These are ambitious ideas for any film but especially in the horror genre, where the commercial demands for blood have a tendency to distract from the intended theme.
 Dawn of the Dead remains a landmark that elevates both its author and the genre.